ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 state: str      # The state of the FileUpload.
 Either "init", "inbox", or "archived"
 state_updated: UTCDatetime  # Timestamp of when state was update
 alias: str      # The submitted alias from the metadata (unique within the box)
-unencrypted_checksum: str   # SHA-256 checksum of the unencrypted file content
+decrypted_sha256: str   # SHA-256 checksum of the unencrypted file content
-size: int       # The size of the unencrypted file
+decrypted_size: int     # The size of the unencrypted file
 ```

 #### FileUploadReport